 ∘ February 2023

-Guest Presenter at Seventh Annual Pueblo Alliance Feast Day
+Invited Guest Presenter at Seventh Annual Pueblo Alliance Feast Day

 ∘ Pueblo Alliance Feast Day at Fort Lewis College